ghostkcleung/tft_framework/README.md

 There is following that I want to do later.

-- Read the pixel from the screen.
+- Read the pixels from the screen.
 So that the screen can be capture.
 - Scroll the screen
 - Add Unicode font support
 - Add JPG, PNG, GIF support